 Popcorn is good just about any way, but spicing it up makes it all the more special.
-I love this recipe because so many people enjoy it!
-Pile it in bowls for parties or spoon individual portions into sealed bags for take-home treats. —Leah Steenberg, Circle Pines, MN
+I love this recipe because so many people enjoy it.
+Pile it in bowls for parties or spoon individual portions into sealed bags for take-along treats. —Leah Steenberg, Circle Pines, Minnesota

 - 4 quarts popped popcorn

 - 2 cups miniature sesame breadsticks or sesame sticks

 - 1 cup salted pumpkin seeds or pepitas

 - 2 tablespoons lemon juice

 - 1 teaspoon dill weed

 - 1 teaspoon coarsely ground pepper